davidk-im/P5-Gim-Vamps-Project/README.md

 # Project Plan
 Group Members: Kyle Myint, Lucas Bruner, Ava Brooks, David Kim

-## 2/19 Tickets/Code Review

-[1.](https://github.com/kylem314/P5-Gim-Vamps-Project/projects/1#card-55227600) Create function to use HTML inputs and check validity using Python
-* New functions
-   * Modified old user input function to output usable responses and accept incoming data from POST.
-[See code](https://github.com/kylem314/P5-Gim-Vamps-Project/blob/main/htmlToPythonAdditions.py)
-   * Created new function to take in data and formulate an output to send back to the website.
-[See code](https://github.com/kylem314/P5-Gim-Vamps-Project/blob/main/htmlToPython.py)
-      * Complete for Player vs Player, but AI hasn't been integrated thus far

 ## README Guidance Highlights
 [1.](https://github.com/kylem314/P5-Gim-Vamps-Project/projects/1#card-55223795) Fix suggestions from crossover and meet CB requirements
 * Used feedback from crossover to improve user interface when playing chess